mre/endler.dev/content/2020/folklore/index.md

 was used in the 1960s and 1970s when computers were large and required a lot of space.

-{{ figure(src="mainframe.jpg",caption="This diagram shows how the IBM 701 mainframe swings open for access to the circuitry.
+{{ <figure page={page} src="mainframe.jpg" caption="This diagram shows how the IBM 701 mainframe swings open for access to the circuitry.
 From 'Type 701 EDPM [Electronic Data Processing Machine] Installation Manual', IBM.
-From Computer History Museum archives.") }}
+From Computer History Museum archives." /> }}

 Read more about that on [Ken Shirriff's blog](http://www.righto.com/2025/02/origin-of-mainframe-term.html).